Mitchel34/2_Thesis_Codebase/README.md

 Contributions are welcome!
 Please read `CONTRIBUTING.md` for environment setup, testing, and documentation expectations before opening a pull request.
 Running `pre-commit install` keeps your commits aligned with the automated formatting and linting rules.

+## Changelog: Reproducibility Cleanup

+- Added `scripts/reproduce_watauga_baseline.sh` to stand up the entire Watauga workflow (environment → data → dataset → training) with one command.
+- Expanded `README.md` with a dedicated Quick Start plus clearer notes on prerequisites and output locations.
+- Synced `docs/MODEL_RUN_2010_2022.md` and script defaults so the documented run exactly matches the automated reproduction path.
+- Pinned Python dependencies in `requirements.txt` for deterministic installs and documented how large artefacts belong in `local_only/`.